A Still Small Voice (Task): Plot

 Vincent meets with Chief Dorsey.
 He tells Dorsey that due to the killing of an FBI task force member in the shootout, they must "cut ties" with anyone involved in the task force's investigation.
-Dorsey agrees and indicates he plans to kill Grasso and make it look like suicide.
+Dorsey agrees and indicates he plans to kill Grasso and make it look like a suicide.
 Perry, hiding with Jayson at an isolated house owned by Donna's late mother, calls Vincent to find out "where I stand."
 Vincent tells him that he must kill Jayson by the next morning if he is not to face retribution from the Dark Hearts.
 Perry arms himself with a knife for the purpose, but cannot bring himself to kill his protege.

 Vincent visits Donna.
 She discloses that she overheard Breaker talking with Jayson about going to see Maeve, who is Billy's daughter and Robbie's niece.
 Pressed by Vincent, Donna tells him where Perry and Jayson are hiding, and Vincent sends his henchmen to deal with them.

 Breaker calls Jayson to reveal that Eryn's body has been found, along with evidence that Perry killed her.
 Perry, swimming nearby, sees Vincent's people approaching and tries to warn Jayson, but Jayson stabs him to death and then flees.

 Chief Dorsey goes to Grasso's house to carry out his plan, but Grasso surprises him and holds him at gunpoint.
-As they talk, Vincent appears and shoots both Dorsey and Grasso, killing Dorsey and wounding Grasso.
+Dorsey tells Grasso that the Dark Hearts would seek out Maeve.
+As they talk, Vincent arrives and shoots both Dorsey and Grasso, killing Dorsey and wounding Grasso.
 Grasso returns fire, killing Vincent.
-Dorsey told Grasso that the Dark Hearts would seek out Maeve.
 Grasso drives off to intervene, unaware that Kathleen is monitoring his phone and has alerted Tom.